 Hiking around Vermilion Lakes

-There are only two hikes you can do near the Vermilion Lakes.
+There are only two hikes you can do near Vermilion Lakes.
 Both are short and easy.
 It’s a nice extra to visiting the lakes without spending a whole day on it.

 NAME | DISTANCE (round trip) | DURATION (round trip) | ELEVATION | TRAILHEAD |